banner-image

 A day bus or jeep ride, enjoying beautiful views of the river, terraced fields, small villages, and snowcapped mountains if the sky is clear to Syabrubesi via Trisuli and Dhunche.

-Breakfast and trek ascends and descends passing by rural villages and terraced fields to Gatlang enjoying magnificient landscapes and mountains.
+Breakfast and trek ascends and descends passing by rural villages and terraced fields to Gatlang enjoying magnificent landscapes and mountains.

-Breakfast and trek on a scenic terrain of forest and pasture, enjoying great views of Annapurnas, Manaslu and mighty Ganesh Himal to Tipliing, a large settlement of mostly Tamang people with Buddhist monasteries and Christian churches as well.
+Breakfast and trek on a scenic terrain of forest and pasture, enjoying great views of Annapurna, Manaslu and mighty Ganesh Himal to Tipling, a large settlement of mostly Tamang people with Buddhist monasteries and Christian churches as well.
 The locals are very friendly and you will get Tibetan influenced culture.

 Breakfast, a short and relaxing day trek to Shertung and Chalis Gaon and enjoy spectacular scenery of surrounding fields and lush valley.
 Shertung and Chalish Gaon are inhabited mainly by Gurung, Tamang and Dalit people.